-NUMSAS Emergency Supply Service (not yet live)
+NUMSAS Emergency Supply Service now live

 NUMSAS is an NHS Advanced Service in the Community Pharmacy Contractual Framework which is being launched as a national pilot.
 NHS 111 refer patients to Pharmacies to receive an emergency supply of medication if appropriate.

 Check out the PSNC website for the service spec as well as some other useful documentation.

 NHSE Shropshire and Staffordshire (NHSES&S) see the local and national services as complementing each other, it is about increasing access and NHSE will be running NUMSAS in addition to the local service.

 A decision has been made by NHSES&S that now that the NUMSAS service is live in our area, then NHS111 will no longer be able to refer patients in to our local scheme.
 Therefore, if NHS111 has referred a patient to you, it is for NUMSAS.
 You will receive an email referral to your NHS mail address and you MUST use the NUMSAS scheme to supply medication to that patient.

 If the patient accesses an emergency supply by any route other than via NHS111 then you may supply medication using the local scheme.

 As you may already be aware, the NUMSAS service has now been extended for a further 6 months until 31st March 2019.
 The revised service specification can be downloaded from the link below for your information.